1964 United States presidential election in West Virginia

-In a state where Goldwater was widely perceived as an extremist and excessively allied with the Deep South, and where Johnson’s campaign’s presentation of his Republican opponent as a warmonger who would provoke nuclear war had particular resonance in an isolationist Appalachian population, the incumbent President’s 67.94 percent vote share and 538,087-vote total are the highest percentage and vote count ever received by a Democratic presidential candidate in the state's history.
-West Virginia would be easily Johnson’s strongest antebellum slave state and his sixth-best overall behind Rhode Island, Hawaii, Massachusetts, Maine and New York, voting overall 13.29 percentage points more Democratic than the nation at-large even in a huge landslide.
+In a state where Goldwater was widely perceived as an extremist and excessively allied with the Deep South, and where Johnson's campaign's presentation of his Republican opponent as a warmonger who would provoke nuclear war had particular resonance in an isolationist Appalachian population, the incumbent President's 67.94 percent vote share and 538,087-vote total are the highest percentage and vote count ever received by a Democratic presidential candidate in the state's history.
+It is also the most votes received by any candidate in West Virginia until Donald Trump surpassed this total in 2020.
+West Virginia would be easily Johnson's strongest antebellum slave state and his sixth-best overall behind Rhode Island, Hawaii, Massachusetts, Maine and New York, voting overall 13.29 percentage points more Democratic than the nation at-large even in a huge landslide.

 As of the 2024 presidential election, this is the only election since the Civil War in which a Democratic presidential candidate won Preston County and Upshur County.
 It is also the last occasion when Berkeley County, Wood County, and Doddridge County backed a Democrat for President.